Add To Favorites

 Imagine receiving a specially made, one–of-a-kind jeweled present every year.
 For Easter, Nicholas II, the last czar of the Russian empire, gave his wife and mother each such a gift, a bejeweled egg.
 Easter is an important holiday for the Russian Orthodox people and these eggs reflected that significance.
 Made by the French goldsmith and jeweler, Peter Carl Fabergé, the eggs were gilded, enameled gold.
 Besides jewels, often they had small portraits of family members or religious figures drawn on them.
 Some even opened with more jewels and figurines inside.

 The Russian Revolution in 1917 put an end to this lavish gift giving.
 Although similar eggs are made today, there were not many Imperial eggs made and most of those are in a collection in Moscow.
 Twelve are on display in New York City.
 Queen Elizabeth of England is a big collector too.
-Here’s one way to make your own bejeweled egg.
+Invite students to work in small groups to investigate the history of Fabergé eggs.
+Provide a vareity of text and electronic resources for students to view during this research.

-Add embellishments to your egg with Crayola Glitter Glue.
+Students add embellishments to the eggs with Crayola Glitter Glue.
 Attach decorative craft items such as jewels and foil.
 Many eggs included the Czarina’s monogram or an important date.

-Cover your art area with newspaper.
-Paint the legs with gold Crayola Premier™ Tempera and brushes.
-Paint the bottom of the egg if you wish.
+Students cover their work areas with recycled newspaper.
+Paint the legs with gold Crayola Premier™ Tempera Paint.
+Paint the bottom of the egg if so desired.
 Air-dry the paint.

 Secure the legs to the egg with Crayola School Glue.
-Air-dry before setting up a glittering display with your classmates’ eggs for all to see!
-Who will receive your beautiful gifts?
+Air-dry before setting up a glittering display with classmates’ eggs for all to see!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step